Damisicode/100-challenges-for-frontend/README.md

 # 100 DAYS OF FRONTEND

-#### This repository contains my solution to the 100 frontend challenges at [DEV.TO(https://dev.to/bigsondev/100-free-frontend-challenges-3f0)]
+#### This repository contains my solution to the 100 frontend challenges by [Adrian | Founder of BigDevSoon](https://dev.to/bigsondev/100-free-frontend-challenges-3f0)